bfraser/puppet-grafana/README.md

 ```
 **Parameters within `grafana`:**

-#####`datasources`

-The graphite, elasticsearch, influxdb, and opentsdb connection properties.
-See init.pp for an example.

-#####`default_route`

-The default start dashboard.
-Defaults to '/dashboard/file/default.json'.

-#####`download_url`

-The URL to download Grafana from when using the 'archive' install method.
-The default is 'http://grafanarel.s3.amazonaws.com/grafana-${version}.tar.gz'.

-#####`grafana_group`

-The group that will own the installation directory.
-The default is 'root' and there is no login in place to check that the value specified is a valid group on the system.

-#####`grafana_user`

-The user that will own the installation directory.
-The default is 'root' and there is no logic in place to check that the value specified is a valid user on the system.

-#####`install_dir`

-Controls which directory Grafana is downloaded and extracted in.
-The default value is '/opt'.

 #####`install_method`

 Controls which method to use for installing Grafana.
-Valid options are 'archive' and 'package'.
-The default is 'archive'.
+Valid options are: 'archive', 'docker' and 'package'.
+The default is 'package'.
+If you wish to use the 'docker' installation method, you will need to include the 'docker' class in your node's manifest / profile.

-#####`max_search_results`

-Max number of dashboards in search results.
-Defaults to 100.

-#####`symlink`

-Determines if a symlink should be created in the installation directory for the extracted archive.
-The default is 'true'.

-#####`symlink_name`

-Sets the name to be used for the symlink.
-The default is '${install_dir}/grafana'.

-#####`version`

-Controls the version of Grafana that gets downloaded and extracted.
-The default value is the latest stable version available at the time of module release.

-###Templates

-This module currently makes use of one template to manage Grafana's main configuration file, `config.js`.

 ##Limitations

-This module has been tested on CentOS 6.4, serving Grafana with Apache.
+This module has been tested on Ubuntu 14.04, using the 'docker' and 'package' installation methods.
 Other configurations should work with minimal, if any, additional effort.

 ##Copyright and License

-Copyright (C) 2014 Bill Fraser
+Copyright (C) 2015 Bill Fraser

 Bill can be contacted at: fraser@pythian.com